-Woodes Rogers was a boy in Poole until his teens, when his family went to Bristol with their shipping and trading business.
+Woodes Rogers was a boy in Poole until his teens, when his family moved to Bristol with their shipping and trading business.

-He went to Newfoundland as an apprentice seaman and set off later at the age of 28 on a voyage around the world as a privateer captain with two vessels under his command, the Duke and Duchess, and three hundred and thirty men under his command.
+He went to Newfoundland as an apprentice seaman and set off later at the age of 28 on a voyage around the world as a privateer captain with two vessels, the Duke and Duchess, and three hundred and thirty men under his command.

-He found the castaway Alexander Selkirk on Juan De Fernandez Island in the Pacific, whose experiences became known world-wide through Daniel Defoe’s Robinson Crusoe book, following Rogers’ return to Bristol.
+He found the castaway Alexander Selkirk on Juan De Fernandez Island in the Pacific, whose experiences became known world-wide through Daniel Defoe’s book, Robinson Crusoe, following Rogers’ return to Bristol.